Crawford30/android_wallet_analytics_payway/README.md

 -> This provides a better user experience when dealing with large data sets, especially in scenarios like endless scrolling. (as seen in the All Transactions Screen)<br />

 ### 6. **Retrofit**
--> Retrofit serving as the communication bridge between  Android application and backend server, facilitating seamless API interactions.
+-> Retrofit serving as the communication bridge between  Android application and backend server, facilitating seamless API interactions. <br />

 ### 7. **Screenshots**
+-> Here are some of the screenshots from the app. <br /><br />

 ###  **Dashboard**